jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 ###### Proactor & reactor, edge triggered & level triggered:

-Let's start with a bit of vocabulary that you may encounter if you are digging into event-driven architectures or more precisely [I/O multiplexing](https://en.wikipedia.org/wiki/Asynchronous_I/O).
+We should start with a bit of vocabulary that you may encounter if you are digging into event-driven architectures or [I/O multiplexing](https://en.wikipedia.org/wiki/Asynchronous_I/O).

 The base of every event-driven architecture consists of **operations** and **events**.
 Two patterns exists when it comes to mix both of these concepts.
 The first one, **Proactor**, is for me the easiest to grasp.
 As a user you initiate asynchronous operations, these operations will be performed soon or later by the underlying system.
 Most of the time these operations are **Input/Output operations** (I/O operations), but it can also be a timer for instance.
 Once the operations are done, you will receive **events** in a queue telling you which of your operations have been done and you can react accordingly.